 *The birth of Lewis Woodson is celebrated on this date in 1806.
 He was a Black minister and abolitionist.

 The results of a 1998 Jefferson DNA study conclusively showed that there was no genetic link between the Jefferson male line and the Woodson male line.
 The study's major findings were that the Y chromosome of the Jefferson male line matched that of Sally Hemings' son Eston's descendant.
 The Woodson Y chromosome did show northern European ancestry.
-The body of the 3rd President, Thomas Jefferson, was not exhumed, thus his DNA (sample) was not tested.
+The body of the 3rd President, Thomas Jefferson, was not exhumed.
+Thus, his DNA (sample) was not tested.
 In 1820, his family moved to Chillicothe, Ohio, where Woodson joined Ohio’s abolitionist movement when he was 17.

-Woodson viewed education as key to Black self-reliance.
-He taught in Black schools in Chillicothe, Columbus and Gainesville, Ohio, and founded the African Education and Benevolent Society.
+Woodson viewed education as the key to Black self-reliance.
+He taught in Black schools in Chillicothe, Columbus, and Gainesville, Ohio, and founded the African Education and Benevolent Society.
 They provided education to black children denied access to public schools.
 Woodson moved to Pittsburgh in 1831 to work as a barber, educator, and minister of Pittsburgh’s Bethel African Methodist Episcopal Church, which he founded.
 In 1832, he partnered with Black businessman John B. Vashon to create the Pittsburgh African Education Society.

 Published under the pseudonym “Augustine,” Woodson called for total Black independence, political, economic, and social.
-He envisioned Blacks living in rural farming communities away from white society and he encouraged his fellow abolitionists to help prepare the massive framework that would be needed to create these zones once the slaves were free.
+He envisioned Blacks living in rural farming communities away from white society and encouraged his fellow abolitionists to help prepare the massive framework needed to create these zones once the slaves were free.
 His writings addressed White and Black abolitionists, but, at the same time, Woodson remained wary of white involvement in the Black community.